aitsamahad/aitsamahad/README.md

 ### Hi there 👋

 I'm Aitsam, a software engineer based in Islamabad, Web Developer with 4 years of experience in designing and developing user interfaces, testing, debugging, and eCommerce technologies.
-Proven ability in optimizing web functionality that improve data retrieval and workflow efficiencies using modern backends.
+Proven ability in optimizing web functionality that improve data retrieval and workflow efficiencies using modern frontends & backends.

 Graduated from [Virtual University of Pakistan](https://www.vu.edu.pk/) in Software Engineering, I am also working as a Senior Software Engineer (SSE) at [TEO International](https://teo-intl.com), where I work on a wide variety of interesting and meaningful projects on a daily basis.